DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

  To draw boxplots and correlation plots for the samples from the MCMC ensemble method:
   * In **config_file.txt**:
     * Set *rate_method* to be *Arrhenius* or *Metropolis*.
-    *  Set *pkl_file* to be the path to a pkl file to read from the MCMC ensemble method.
+    *  Set *pkl_file_load* to be the path to a pkl file to read from the MCMC ensemble method.
 Note that rate_Method should be consistent with the pkl file.
     * Set *parameter_folder* to be the path to a directory to save results.
   * Run **loadmcmc.py**.